-2000).
-For example, to maximize the revenue from a single private-budget agent, the revenue optimal mechanism involves a complex menu of lotteries, and its menu size can be exponential in the size of the support of the budget distribution (Devanur and Weinberg, 2017).
+For non-linear agents, the menu offered in the Bayesian optimal mechanism often requires complicated price discrimination schemes even in single-agent environments.
+For example, to maximize the revenue from a single private-budget agent, the menu size of the optimal mechanism is exponential in the size of the support of the budget distribution (Devanur and Weinberg, 2017).

-Among all menu mechanisms, there is a subclass of simple mechanisms closely related to price posting - pricing-based mechanisms.
+Among all menu mechanisms, there is a subclass of mechanisms closely related to price posting which allow simple implementations - pricing-based mechanisms.
 The subclass of pricing-based mechanisms considers mechanisms where the menu (offered by the mechanism to each agent) is equivalent to posting a per-unit price.
-For linear agents, it is well known that there exist pricing-based mechanisms that are optimal in multi-agent environments (Myerson, 1981; Riley and Zeckhauser, 1983; Alaei et al., 2019).
-In this section, we provide an implementation of pricing-based mechanisms for non-linear agents.
-The performances of pricing-based mechanisms compared to the optimal in various non-linear utility environments are discussed later in Section 4 and Section 5.
+For linear agents, it is well known that there exist pricing-based mechanisms that are optimal (approximately optimal) in multiagent environments (Myerson, 1981; Riley and Zeckhauser, 1983; Yan, 2011; Alaei et al., 2019).
+Our reduction framework (Theorem 2) in the next section will show that when non-linear agents have small resemblances, by focusing on simple menus mechanisms, i.e., pricing-based mechanisms, the payoff losses due to the non-linearity in utilities are not large.